DamOConnor/gias/labs/lab03/lab03.md

 ![Get Metadata Config](images/save-and-run.png)

-The pipeline should run successfully.
+The pipeline with just one activity should run successfully.
 If not, work with your instructor to get it working.

 9. Analyse the output